 The outcome of these negotiations was the Agreement on the Trade-Related Aspects of Intellectual Property Rights (“TRIPS Agreement”) contained in the Annex to the WTO Agreement.
 On 1st January 1995, the WTO agreement, including the TRIPS agreement (which shall be binding on all WTO members).
 A new organization, the World Trade Organization, was established in the previous agreement and starts its activities on 1st January 1995.

 The basic principle with regard to the nature and scope of TRIPS obligations is that the members should apply the provisions of the Agreement and grant the nationals of other members the treatment provided for in the agreement.
-A’ national’ means natural or legal persons eligible for protection where all the World Trade Organisation’s members were also bound by the Paris, Berne and Rome conventions and, in relation to the Integrated Circuits, by the Washington Treaty on Intellectual Property.
+A ‘national’ refers to natural or legal persons eligible for protection, with WTO members also bound by the Paris, Berne, and Rome Conventions, and, for integrated circuits, the Washington Treaty on Intellectual Property.

 The TRIPS Agreement stipulates that the term “intellectual property” refers for the purposes of the Agreement to all the categories of intellectual properties covered by Sections 1 to 7 of Part II of the TRIPS Convention, namely copyright and associated rights, registration marks, geological indications, industrial designs, patents, integrated circuit designs and non-revealed designs.